awsdocs/aws-iot-sitewise-user-guide/doc_source/troubleshooting-gateway.md

 ### The gateway fails to publish data after you restore lost power or connectivity<a name="gateway-issue-after-downtime"></a>

 If your gateway loses power or connection to the AWS Cloud for an extended period of time, your gateway might fail to send data to AWS IoT SiteWise after it reconnects\.
 After the gateway's power and connection restore, the gateway attempts to publish cached data\.
 AWS IoT SiteWise rejects data with old timestamps, so if the cached data is older than the accepted range, the gateway fails to publish the cached data\.
-You can identify this issue by `TimestampOutOfRangeException` log messages for your gateway\.
+You can identify this issue by `TimestampOutOfRangeException` messages in your gateway's `swPublisher` logs\.
 For more information about the accepted range of timestamps, see the [BatchPutAssetPropertyValue](https://docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_BatchPutAssetPropertyValue.html) operation\.

 When this issue occurs, you can clear the cache to stop the gateway from sending messages with old timestamps\.